snowflakedb/snowpark-python/docs/source/modin/numpy.rst

 Snowpark pandas provides limited interoperability with NumPy functions through the NumPy NEP18 and NEP13 specifications defined by `__array_ufunc__` and `__array_function__`.
 A discrete number of NumPy APIs are translated to distributed snowpark pandas functions.
+NumPy ufuncs called with Snowpark pandas arguments will ignore kwargs.

 +-----------------------------+----------------------------------------------------+
 | NumPy method                | Notes for current implementation                   |